Shanker2016/Research-Methods-and-Scientific-Writing/README.md

 ### Everything I learnt about writing goes here.
 * Strategic reading refers to scanning of information while close reading means reading word by word.
+    * Scan for information and close read parts that relate to your interests.
+    * Close read abstracts and conlcusions.